-I really like what Critical Cycles did in trying to bring so much spice to the single speed selection.
-With over 8 different color styles, you are bound to find one that catches your eye.
+I like what Critical Cycles did in trying to bring so much spice to the single speed selection.
+With over eight different color styles, you are bound to find one that catches your eye.

 With the Protek cranks and Promax brakes, you are getting name-brand components that will handle the everyday grind of commuting.
-The flip-flop hub lets you do both fixed-gear a freewheel pedaling.
+The flip-flop hub lets you do both fixed-gear and freewheel pedaling.
 Your choice.

 I also like the upright handlebar that makes for safe city commuting.
-The ergonomic bike shape comes together to make a comfortable, nimble cycling package that is ready to handle any urban jungle.
+The ergonomic bike shape comes together to create a comfortable, nimble cycling package that is ready to handle any urban jungle.

-What is really unique about this design is their use of BMX handlebars.
+What is unique about this design is their use of BMX handlebars.

-It gives the bike a unique look and the driver a lot of control.
+It gives the bike a unique look and offers the driver a lot of control.

 A more purist design, this bike only has the front brake — and it is quite easy to remove that front brake if you decide to go full-on fixie.

-Despite being such a purist bike, you still get a flip-flop hub.
+Despite being such a purist, you still get a flip-flop hub.
 So if you decide you aren’t ready to ride a fixed gear, you can switch back to the freewheel.

 Probably the best part of the bike is the company.
 Pure Fix is determined to stand behind their product and will do anything to they can to fix problems you have.
 It’s a level of customer service that you don’t see much of in this world and sets this bike on a level above.